renaldolivando6/dataAnalystPortofolio/README.md

 * Data Publishing

 ## Project 2 - Data Wrangling using SQL
+Data wrangling describes a series of processes designed to explore, transform, and validate raw datasets from their messy and complex forms into high-quality data with good integrity and consistency into produce valuable insights and guide business decisions in later analytics purposes.
+In this secton We will perform this process using SQL with MySQL Workbench and MySQL Console. <br><br>

+Subject Covered:
+* Data Discovery
+  * Import data from our local machine
+  * Gather useful insight & information for future step
+* Data Cleaning
+  * Handling empty cells or missing values
+  * Handling duplicate values
+  * Trimming string column
+* Data Transformation
+  * Attribute Construction
+  * Generalization
+  * Re-Arrange
+* Data Enriching
+* Data Validating
+* Data Publishing
 ## Project 3 - Data Analysis using Python
 ## Project 4 - Data Analysis using SQL
 ## Project 5 - Data Visualization using Tableau